canonical/kafka-operator/docs/explanation/e-hardening.md

 Please refer to the [User access levels](https://juju.is/docs/juju/user-permissions) documentation for more information on the access level and corresponding abilities that the different users can be granted.

-Juju user credentials must be stored securely and rotated regularly to prevent leakage and unauthorized access.
+Juju user credentials must be stored securely and rotated regularly to limit the chances of unauthorized access due to credentials leakage.

 ## Applications